behnamasadi/cpp_tutorials/docs/csv.md

 }
 ```

-### Explanation:
-1. **Include CSV Header**: Include the necessary header for the CSV parser library.
-2. **Define a Structure**: Define a structure (`Position`) to hold the x, y, and z data.
-3. **CSV Reader Initialization**: Initialize the `io::CSVReader` with the number of columns (3 in this case) and the file path.
-The template parameters specify the behavior for trimming spaces and escaping quotes.
-4. **Read Header**: Use `read_header` with `io::ignore_missing_column | io::ignore_extra_column` to handle missing or extra columns.
-Specify the column names you expect ("x", "y", "z").
-5. **Read Rows**: Use a loop to read each row and map the data to the `position` structure.
-The `read_row` method reads the data directly into the structure's members.
-6. **Process Data**: Inside the loop, process the data as needed.
-Here, we simply print the values.
-7. **Error Handling**: Catch and print any exceptions that occur during file reading or processing.

-Certainly!
  Below is the modified code with additional exception handling for `CSVError::FailedParse` and other general exceptions:

 ```cpp
 #include <iostream>